NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 Let's take a small step back before changing the GraphQL-resolvers to talk to the database.

-Our placeholder database only had a couple, manually entered, pokemon.
+Our placeholder database only had a couple of manually entered Pokemon.
 Let's fill our database with a lot more.
 For this example, the [first generation](https://en.wikipedia.org/wiki/List_of_generation_I_Pok%C3%A9mon) pokemon.
 All 151 of them.

 The [PokéAPI](https://pokeapi.co/) provides convenient access to that information.

-To get all those Pokemon into the database.
-I created a file meant to be used a single time.
+To get all those Pokemon into the database, I created a file meant to be used a single time.

 It requests the first 151 Pokemon from the PokeAPI.
 The received data is then lightly adjusted and each individual Pokemon is stored in our database, under our `Pokemon` collection.